Are you thinking about making a string quilt table runner? This one is so much fun and has a beautiful look. I think you’ll enjoy this tutorial!

 Here is the front of your block before trimming.

-It is always fun to take a look at the back of the block.
+It is always fun to take a look at the back of the block when it is all finished.

-I originally made six strip pieced batik blocks.
+I originally made six string pieced batik blocks that were 7-inches square.

 You will have a total of twelve half square triangles

-Sew these together with a ¼” seam allowance.
+Sew these together with a ¼” seam allowance, press toward the dark fabric.

 Here are the blocks ready to be sewn together for the String Angles table runner.